 This reminded me of a story that a career consultant friend of mine told me.

-There was a senior level executive in New York who was laid off during the recession.
+There was a senior-level executive in New York who was laid off during the latest recession.
 After a while of trying to find another job, she decided to go back home to the Midwest to take a break.
-One morning she decides to spend the morning with her grandmother.
+One day she decides to spend the morning with her grandmother.